Dark matter from an even lighter QCD axion: trapped misalignment: Cosmological constraints on mirror worlds

 Previously in the literature, mirror world scenarios leading to sufficiently different temperatures relied on specific inflation implementations.
 Some of them could also hold in our $Z_\N$ scenario.
 For instance, in the so-called \emph{asymmetric inflation} it is argued that the initial condition after inflation may be very different for the SM and the various mirror copies, even if they have very similar microphysics dynamics.
 This mechanism was proposed in the context of an exactly $Z_2$ symmetric mirror world~\cite{Kolb:1985bf,Berezinsky:1999az}.
 Two inflaton fields would be present: $\phi$ for the SM and $\phi'$ for its $Z_2$ mirror copy, respectively slow-rolling towards the minimum of their potentials (the generalization to the case of $Z_\N$ is straightforward).
 Inflation ends when the potential steepens and the inflaton field picks up kinetic energy so that it starts to oscillate towards the minimum of its potential.
 In this process, quantum fluctuations can be such that the two inflaton fields do not necessarily reach their minimum at the same time, even in the same spatial region.
 In regions where $\phi'$ reaches its minimum first, any mirror particles produced due to its oscillations are diluted by the remaining inflation driven by the second field $\phi$.
 Hence, by the time when $\phi$ reheats the SM sector, the density of mirror matter will be very small, and in consequence $T' \ll T$.
 Quantitatively, whether such asymmetric inflation scenario can be realized or not depends on the shape of the inflaton potential~\cite{Berezinsky:1999az}.
 An alternative idea to achieve different temperatures is that the inflaton itself transforms non-linearly under the $Z_\N$ symmetry~\cite{Dvali:2019ewm}: this automatically implies different values for the inflaton fields in each mirror world, and thus different thermal histories.
 In the present paper we will not commit ourselves to a specific mechanism realizing different SM/mirror temperatures, but simply assume as a working hypothesis $T_{k \neq 0} < T$.

 Mirror baryonic matter has been advocated to explain partially or even totally the nature of DM, in the context of the $Z_2$-symmetric mirror world (see e.g.~\cite{Berezhiani:2003xm}).
 This may be achieved, in spite of the lower temperature of the mirror world, by means of a proper baryogenesis mechanism in the mirror sector \cite{Berezhiani:2000gw}.
-In the following, we will not dwell with mirror baryonic DM (which is assumed to give a negligible contribution due to the lower temperature of the SM mirror copies) and focus instead on axionic DM.
+Nevertheless, the abundance of mirror baryons strongly depends on the specific baryogenesis mechanism at play and thus in the following, we will not dwell with mirror baryonic DM (which is assumed to give a negligible contribution \footnote{For instance, the extension to our framework of one of the simplest baryogenesis scenarios studied in \cite{Kolb:1985bf} would generate negligible mirror baryon density as long as $\N \lesssim 3000$, which leaves unconstrained the parameter region considered in this paper.} due to the lower temperature of the SM mirror copies) and focus instead on axionic DM.